twallema/influenza-USA/data/README.md

 ### Vaccination

-+ `build-vaccination.py`: A script that aggregates the vaccination rates of the 2017-2018 season, whose age component was spread over multiple files, into one long-format .csv file.
++ `build-vaccination.py`: A script that formats the vaccination rates of the 2010-2024 season.

 ### FIPS codes